rossv/designstorms/docs/issue_report.md

 # Issue Reporting & Maintenance Notes

-This document captures the current maintenance status of Design Storm Web and serves as a checklist for future debugging sessions.
+This document captures the current maintenance status of Design Storm Generator and serves as a checklist for future debugging sessions.

 ## How to Report an Issue